-- Therapeutic Hypothermia - PMC was one of the area's first hospitals to offer this innovative technology that allows our specially-trained emergency care team to resuscitate a patient who has suffered a heart attack or another life-threatening condition.
+- Therapeutic hypothermia.
+PMC was one of the area's first hospitals to offer this innovative technology that allows our specially-trained emergency care team to resuscitate a patient who has suffered a heart attack or another life-threatening condition.
 This treatment has been shown to improve patients' chances of survival and full neurologic recovery.

 - "Split Flow" patient care - Application of an innovative patient flow model designed to minimize waiting and improve access to care.

 - State-of-the-art emergency angioplasty technology that locates and opens blocked vessels and restores blood flow to the heart in the event of a heart attack.
 With the LIFENET Cardiac Care System, which transmits EKG data to emergency care physicians and staff while patients are in transit to the hospital, PMC's board certified emergency physicians and interventional cardiologists are prepared to initiate this critical life-saving service even more promptly.
-In fact, PMC's average door-to-balloon time (time from patient arrival to time coronary artery opened) is consistently better than the national standard of 90 minutes.
+In fact, PMC's average door-to-balloon time (time from patient arrival to time coronary artery opened) is 70 minutes compared to the national standard of 90 minutes.
 Our highly skilled team is on call around-the-clock every day to provide emergency angioplasty if you or a loved one ever suffer from a heart attack*.

-- Comprehensive digital imaging and diagnostics capabilities.
+- Comprehensive 3D imaging and diagnostics capabilities.

-- Emergency helicopter transport, when needed.
+- Emergency helicopter transport when needed.